Celtic Logo

 Meaning and History

-The Celtic emblem has always featured classic Irish symbols and two colors from the Ireland flag: green and white.
-The team’s visual identity is primarily associated with the 4-leaf clover.
-But it appeared on the players’ uniforms only in 1977 – before that, the main sign was the Celtic cross, which briefly returned on the club’s 100th anniversary.
+The Celtic emblem has always featured classic Irish symbols and two colors from the Irish flag: green and white.
+The team’s visual identity is primarily associated with the four-leaf clover, which only appeared on the players’ uniforms in 1977.
+Before that, the main sign was the Celtic cross, which briefly returned on the club’s 100th anniversary.

 1888 – 1977

 It so happened that the first logo became the cause of religious conflicts between the Protestant Rangers F.C. and Catholic Celtic F.C.
-After all, it depicted a Celtic cross, consisting of two intersecting stripes with a circle superimposed on them – an ancient symbol of the sun and Christianity.
-On the emblem of the football team, it was in the center of a red oval.
+After all, it depicted a Celtic cross consisting of two intersecting stripes with a circle superimposed on them—an ancient symbol of the sun and Christianity.
+On the football team’s emblem, it was in the center of a red oval.

 1977 – 1988